akanksha-tanu/akanksha-tanu/README.md

 <p align="left">
 <ul>
   <li>👋 I’m @akanksha-tanu</li>
-  <li>Undergraduate student pursuing a B.E. degree with a profound interest in designing and developing web and android applications. </li>
+  <li>Undergraduate student pursuing B.E. degree with a profound interest in designing and developing web and android applications. </li>
   <li>Currently exploring the field of data science and machine learning using python.</li>
   <li>Good performance in competitive coding and problem-solving.</li>
   <li>I always seek to broaden and enhance my skillset . </br>